Typical Sitting Day

 Private Members’ Business

-Each day, one hour of House time is set aside for Private Members’ Business during which bills and motions sponsored by members of the House of Commons who are not ministers or parliamentary secretaries.
+Each day, one hour of House time is set aside for Private Members’ Business, that is, for the consideration of bills and motions sponsored by members of the House of Commons who are not ministers or parliamentary secretaries.
 Only one bill or motion may be debated per day during this hour.
 For more information, see the Our Procedure article about private members’ business.

 Adjournment Proceedings (Late Show)